ImAwsumm/dotfiles/docs/README.en.md

 **This compiles the ``build.c`` file**
 ``make debug``

+``./build`` has it's own command line flags including the following:

 This will compile using the following command:
 ```sh
 zig cc build.c -o build -Wall -Wextra -pedantic